 \section{Related Work}

-In the last few years, crack segmentation algorithms were mostly based on CNN and fully supervised learning.
-Fan \textit{et al.} \cite{fan2018AutomaticPavementa} propose a deep learning based method, which classifies whether a crack is in the center pixel of a patch and then applies this algorithm for every pixel in an image.
-In \cite{inoue2019DeploymentConsciousa}, a similar approach is proposed, however they also use their method to predict the orientation of cracks.
-Other popular crack segmentation architectures often follow an encoder-decoder like structure for fully supervised segmentation.
+In the last few years, crack segmentation algorithms were mostly based on CNN and fully-supervised learning.
+Fan \textit{et al.} \cite{fan2018AutomaticPavementa} propose a deep learning-based method, which classifies whether a crack is in the center pixel of a patch and then applies this algorithm for every pixel in an image.
+In \cite{inoue2019DeploymentConsciousa}, a similar approach is proposed, however, they also use their method to predict the orientation of cracks.
+Other popular crack segmentation architectures often follow an encoder-decoder-like structure for fully-supervised segmentation.
 In \cite{liu2019DeepCrackDeepa}, the encoder stage of this CNN is connected to several interim upsampling stages which, when combined and merged create an output segmentation map.
 The works in \cite{jenkins2018DeepConvolutionala, konig2019ConvolutionalNeurala} follow a patch-based encoder-decoder crack segmentation approach based on an U-Net architecture, which was initially proposed to segment biomedical data \cite{ronneberger2015UNetConvolutional}.
-The work in \cite{konig2021OptimizedDeep} uses a pretrained encoder network and study the optimal composition of the decoder part to achieve the highest performance on surface crack segmentation.
+The work in \cite{konig2021OptimizedDeep} uses a pretrained encoder network and studies the optimal composition of the decoder part to achieve the highest performance on surface crack segmentation.